Lama3L9R/PublicReleases/README.md

 # PublicReleases
-Releases for those projects that I moved to a private git service
+Releases for those projects that I moved to a private git service (and also those I can't upload to here due to copyright issues, **PIRACY IS BAD!
+DO NOT DO IT!**)

 Here is the list: